jorinvo/me/README.md

 ### Creating Content

-To create a new post use
+To create a new post use:

-    hugo new -fyaml post/some-name.md
+    ./new some-name

 ## Build